How would you describe Dubai to someone who hasn’t been there? It’s a challenge.

-It’s magnificent, sparkly, multicultural, ostentatious…a strange mix between Las Vegas and Gotham City maybe.
-It’s one of that cities you should definitely visit at least once in your life, because in no other place in the world you would see things like artificial snow, lush gardens in the middle of the desert, fake islands in the sea and underground restaurants.
+It’s magnificent, sparkly, multicultural, ostentatious…a strange mix between Las Vegas and Gotham City, maybe.
+It’s one of that cities you should definitely visit at least once in your life, because in no other place in the world would you see things like artificial snow, lush gardens in the middle of the desert, fake islands in the sea and underground restaurants.

-THE ICON: BURJ AL ARAB
+1. VISIT BURJ AL ARAB

 The Burj Al Arab is certainly the most iconic building in Dubai.
 Soaring to a height of 321 meters, the Burj is designed to resemble a billowing sail.
 There are various viewpoints from which you can take photos but in my opinion the best is from the public beach next to it.
 By the way, you can’t just walk into the Burj off the street, you have to book a dinner or at least an afternoon tea in advance!